natf17/qah-kiosk-docker/README.md

 ```shell
 docker run --name strapi-app --net=strapi_test -p 1337:1337 -d strapi
 ```
+7. Configure permissions and populate the CMS (see its [github page](https://github.com/natf17/kiosk-prd-demo) for details).

+Note: to see requests received by the app, run `docker attach strapi-app`.

 ## Next.js setup
-7. Create an environment file with the following environment variables for the next.js app:
+8. Create an environment file with the following environment variables for the next.js app:
 ```
 #./.env.local:
 # ### CMS ### #